Special Educational Needs and Disability (SEND) at Mereside

 Who we have to help

-Miss Scoltock is an experienced SENDCo, working across two schools within the trust.
-She is covering Mrs Davies’ maternity leave and is based at Mereside 2.5 days per week.
+Mrs Bryant is an experienced SENDCo, working across two schools within the trust.
+She is based at Mereside 2.5 days per week.

-Mrs Hughes is our Head of School and works closely with Mrs Hopley to lead and monitor progress of all children throughout school.
+Mrs Hughes is our Head of School and works closely with Mrs Bryant and Mr Dickson to lead and monitor progress of all children throughout school.

-Mrs Hopley is our Executive Principal.
-Mrs Hopley is an experienced Principal who works closely with Mrs Hughes to strategically lead and monitor progress of all children throughout school.
+Mr Dickson, who works closely with Mrs Hughes to strategically lead and monitor progress of all children throughout school, through whole school development.

 Mr Castledine is responsible for SEND and meets regularly with Mrs Hughes.